Health Information and Tools > Patient Care Handouts > Learning About Children and Diabetes at School

 • A home blood sugar test.

-• Insulin and syringes or insulin pens.
+• Insulin and syringes.

 • Foods that raise blood sugar very fast, such as glucose tablets or juice.